jnk0le/cortexm-AES/README.md

 Based on "Peter Schwabe and Ko Stoffelen" AES implementation available [here](https://github.com/Ko-/aes-armcortexm).

-32 bit LDR opcodes are aligned to 4 byte boundaries to prevent weird undocumented "feature" of cortex m4 that prevents pipelining of neighbouring loads.
+32 bit LDR opcodes are forcefully aligned to 4 byte boundaries to prevent weird undocumented "feature" of cortex m4 that prevents pipelining of neighbouring loads.
 ([here](https://community.arm.com/processors/f/discussions/4069/cortex-m3-pipelining-of-consecutive-ldr-instructions-to-different-memory-regions) is the
 only available hint over internet, also confirmed on real STM32F4)